HumanSignal/label-studio-ml-backend/label_studio_ml/examples/tesseract/README.md

 2. Create a new project for Tesseract OCR.
 In the project **Settings** set up the **Labeling Interface**.

    Fill in the following template code.
-It's important to specifiy `smart="true"` in RectangleLabels.
+It's important to specify `smart="true"` in RectangleLabels.
    ```
    <View>
       <Image name="image" value="$ocr" zoom="true" zoomControl="false"